II-MohamedGad-II/Smart-Visualizer-for-Learning-Videos/README.md

 ## 📁 Files

-- `Notebook.ipynb` – Main notebook containing all logic
+- `Smart Visualizer.ipynb` – Main notebook containing all logic
-- `E:/course.mp4` – Sample input video (you should replace with your own)
+- `CourseVideo.mp4` – Sample input video (you should replace with your own)

 ---